eswan0962/icecauldron.github.io/Genesis/Genesis18.md

 **18**

 1 Sit at threshold of your home, or a pass through which you live, in the heat of the day.
 2 Lift up your eyes and look and see all that is in front of you.
 At your feet and before your hands.
-3 If you find favor in what you see, pass not away from the scene,
+3 If you find favor in what you see, pass not away from the scene, but shower it with the wholeness of energy within you.
+4 Let yourself find favor in what your eyes collect and watch openly.
+5 Let yourself pray, be thirsty, washed at your feet, rested beneath a fragrant juniper, grabbing a morsel of bread for the comfort of your hands.
+6 After that, pass on and continue to traverse what your eyes, ears, nose, fingers, and tongue expose to you.